 If you’ve ever stepped foot in a hospital or medical centre, you’ve probably noticed the bright yellow wheelie bins about the place — they are hard to miss, after all!

 The question of what these yellow bins are used for no doubt crossed your mind at the time, too.
-It’s not every day you see large yellow wheelie bins indoors, that’s for sure.
+It’s not every day you see large wheelie bins indoors, that’s for sure.

 So, this article takes a look at these wheelie bins and what they are used to store.